nicolasFLS/nicolasFLS/checklist.md

 # Checklist

+## 1) Update Computer 🖥️
+* Do sudo apt-get update && sudo apt update && sudo apt upgrade

-## 1. Forensic Questions 🔎
+## 2) Forensic Questions 🔎

-* Solve the three forensic questions.
+* Solve the forensic questions.
 These may rely on files or programs you will eventually delete, which is why we do them first.

-## 2. Configure Update Settings 📦
+## 3) Configure Update Settings 📦

-* Open System Settings and make sure the system checks for and installs updates as much as possible, and make sure the correct software sources are enabled.
+* Go to software & updates and make sure the update settings are put as:
+* Subscribed to all updates
+* Automatically check for updates daily
+* When there are security updates download and install automatically
+* When there are other updates display immediately
+* Notify me of a new ubuntu verson for long-term support versions

+## 4) Privacy Settings ⚙️

+* In setting go to privacy and go to file history and trash
-* `sudo nano /etc/apt/sources.list` and make sure nothing besides the official Ubuntu repositories are enabled.
+* Make sure the settings are set as:
-* `nano` is a built-in command-line text editor.
-Learn more [here](https://help.ubuntu.com/community/Nano)

-## 3. Run Script 📜

-* Before you do this, make sure you set the script to executable.
-You can do this by running `chmod +x script.sh` in the terminal.
-* Make sure you modify the script to use the primary user's password instead of the default password `Cyb3rP@triot`, as changing the primary user's password will not be necessary and can introduce login errors.
-* Once the script is ready, run it with `./script.sh`.
-This will take a while, so be patient.

-## 4. Manage Services ⚙️

-* List enabled services with `service --status-all`
-* Common unwanted services are disabled by the script, but there may be other rogue services to remove
-* If SSH is required, use `sudo nano /etc/ssh/sshd_config` to examine and configure SSH access
+* File history off
+* Automatically delete trash content
+* Automatically delete temporary files
+* Automatically delete period 1 hour

+## 5) Remove Users 👤

+* Remove any users that aren't supposed to have access on the computer
+* Remove admin abilities of users that aren't supposed to have admin

+## 5) Root Access 🚫

+* Run awk -F: '($3=="0") {print}' /etc/passwd
+* Make sure root is the only thing showing
+* If root is not the only thing showing remove the user (if they aren't supposed to be on the computer)

-## 5. Check Ports 🚤
+## 6) Check For Empty Passwords

-* Run `sudo lsof -i -P -n | grep -v "(ESTABLISHED)"` to list all services listening on ports
-* Run `sudo apt purge <package_name>` to remove any unwanted services
-* If you can't remove the package for dependency reasons, you can stop and mask the service with `sudo systemctl --now mask <service_name>`
+* Run sudo cat /etc/shadow | awk -F: '($2=="") {print $1}'
+* If anything shows make it so they change their password at next login or give them you're password

+## 7) Configure SSH

+* Run sudo nano /etc/ssh/sshd_config
+* Go find and configure things as:
+* PermitRootLogin no
+* Port 22222
+* PermitEmptyPasswords no
+* Then save and exit and in the terminal run service ssh restart

+## 8) Remove Unwanted Files With Bleachbit

+* Install bleachbit with sudo apt install bleachbit
+* Run bleachbit as root

-## 6. Check for Rootkits 🔒
+## 9) Check For Rootkits 🔒

+* Install Rootkit Hunter with sudo apt install rkhunter
 * Run Rookit Hunter with `sudo rkhunter -c`
 * The following may result in positives, but are safe to leave:
 * `/usr/bin/unhide.rb`